Debt Counseling Programs

 - Debt Settlement: Debt settlement is a more aggressive form of debt counseling.
 For debt settlement to work, you should have a financial hardship that prevents you from paying all your debts as agreed.
 A reputable debt settlement firm negotiates reduced balances from your creditors, so you can get out of debt in the shortest time and at the lowest cost while avoiding bankruptcy.
 Debt settlement harms your credit, because you choose to stop paying your creditors while in the settlement program.
 However, if getting out debt is more important to you than your credit score, it is one form of debt counseling you should examine.

 Both credit counseling and debt settlement agencies charge fees, but both should offer you a no-cost financial review.
 State laws cap credit counseling fees.
 Choose only a credit counseling program that has professional accreditation, such as being accredited by the Council on Accreditation or the International Standards Organization.
 Make sure that the accreditation is up-to-date.

-If you choose the right debt settlement firm, you will not pay a fee to settle any of your accounts until that account is settled.
-Only work with a debt settlement firm that is an accredited member of the American Fair Credit Council (AFCC), whose members observe the FTC no-advance fee rule.
+If you choose the right debt settlement firm, you will not pay any fees to settle a single one of your accounts until that account is settled.
+Only work with a debt settlement firm that is an accredited member of the American Fair Credit Council (AFCC), as AFCC members follow the the FTC’s no-advance fee rule relgiousily.